Nancy O'Brien, a parent who lost her son Kevin to an opiate overdose, shares her story at local schools.

 Parents that have lost their children to addiction talk openly, carrying a powerful message that can help others and potentially save lives.

 The AIR members of the parent program shed light on how this epidemic has affected their own families.
 Through their personal stories of loss of their children to the disease of addiction, these parents can provide a forum whereby other parents can be informed.
-Parents share their own experience of signs of addiction; steps taken to intervene; and resources available - all in an effort to raise awareness in our community to the reality of addiction deaths.
+Parents share their own experience of signs of addiction; steps taken to intervene; and resources available - all in an effort to raise awareness in our community to the reality of addiction deaths (As per AIR Parent Guidelines).

-These parents are local to this area so that other families can identify and end the stigma.
+These parents are local to this area so that other families can identify.
 They are part of our own suburbia where death tolls are mounting.

 We can make a difference in the lives of many